WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 1. Generate a [version 4 UUID](https://www.ietf.org/rfc/rfc4122.html) nonce on
    their server.
-1. Instead of returning the `Ad-Auction-Result` header, return a `Ad-Auction-Result-Nonce` header passing the nonce, e.g.
+1. Instead of returning the `Ad-Auction-Result` header, return an `Ad-Auction-Result-Nonce` header passing the nonce, e.g.
    `Ad-Auction-Result-Nonce: 5b3e87f7-d48c-4376-908f-623f92f13740`.
 Like
    `Ad-Auction-Result`, `Ad-Auction-Result-Nonce` can accept a comma-separated